Four-toed salamander: Reproduction

 Mating occurs in terrestrial areas throughout the autumn months.
 In early spring the females nest on land, along the banks of small ponds.
 After the 4–6 week embryonic period, the larvae hatch and make their way to the adjacent pond.
 Four-toed salamanders undergo a relatively short aquatic larval period, when compared to other species of the same family, ranging between 3 and 6 weeks.

 Self defense

 The four-toed salamander has three main forms of self-defense against predators.
 The first is that it purposely sheds off its tail to distract the enemy.
 When the tail comes off, it is still wiggling around.
 The enemy gets distracted, giving the salamander time to get away.
 The second form of defense is playing dead.
 When threatened, this salamander will have a short burst of violent thrashes and then stop dead in its tracks.
-It will stay frozen like this until it feels the threat is gone (Sass and Anderson, 2011).
+It will stay frozen like this until it feels the threat is gone.
 The third and final form of defense is curling up and putting its tail on its back, offering it in exchange for its life.